 In short, the tried and true saying remains: How can you expect anyone to enjoy your company, if you don't even enjoy your own company?

 You have to define happiness on your terms and be confident in the fact that you can want your partner, and even feel uncomfortable without them, without needing them.
-What does that look like in day to day life?
+What does that look like in day-to-day life?
 In addition to regular date nights and Netflix binges that we enjoy as a couple, my husband likes working on muscle cars.
 I like planning trips and drowning in Tidal playlists when he and my three-year-old go to bed.
 It means we cohabitate, love, and build a life together without abandoning the personal paths we've maintained on our own.

-While we can share those experiences with each other, we both know that happiness and joy isn't something totally held hostage by the other.
+While we can share those experiences with each other, we both know that happiness and joy aren't something totally held hostage by the other.
 We enhance each other's life in a way that doesn't leave an empty space when the other doesn't or can't show up.

 How do you know when you're whole or happy?

 You ever see those people who enter relationships and suddenly everything is on hold?
 These are the people who only focus on their personal goals in between relationships.
-Immediately after a break up, they retreat to their checklist of going back to school, starting a business, or getting in shape.
+Immediately after a breakup, they retreat to their checklist of going back to school, starting a business, or getting in shape.

 Wholeness and happiness happen when you feel you don't have to choose between your goals as an individual and your relationship.